engagingnewsproject/enp-platform/wp-content/plugins/better-wp-security/readme.txt

 4. If you do get stuck help is never more than a few clicks away.

 == Changelog ==

+= 3.6.2 =
+* Fixed error message in above support widget when WordPress debug active.
+* Fixed error when creating user in iThemes Exchange

+= 3.6.1 =
+* Fixed iThemes image path for case-sensitive
+* Add iThemes BWPS survey to help plan further updates
+* Added Customizable email to support form

+= 3.6 =
+* Added WP Security Lock as a partner for sites that have already been compromised.
+* Changed social information to iThemes
+* Better domain support (Mark Boudreau)
+* Add username to notification email (Andreas Geibert)
+* Changed author to iThemes
+* Added links to backup buddy and iThemes subscription
+* Fixed inconsistent count in logs
+* updated German translation by <a href="http://fluchtsportler.de" title="kniebremser">Rene Wolf</a>

 = 3.5.6 =
 * Updated Bulgarian translation by <a href="http://wordpress.org/support/profile/mhalachev">Martin Halachev</a>